samuel-bernardes/samuel-bernardes-entrevista-idsoft/README.md

-# Create React App example with TypeScript
+# Entrevista técnica Grupo ID SOFT

 ## How to use